nrw-digital/week-notes/en/updates/_posts/2026-07-31-week-notes.md

 author: Toyah and Sam

-description: What we've been up to this week...
+description: Lots of looking after the basics this week...

 ---